Expected signature of Brownian motion up to the first exit time from a bounded domain: Expected signature of planar Brownian motion up to the first exit time from a bounded domain

 \end{definition}

-We will see that $\Psi (z)$ plays an important role in the derivation of our PDE and in the discussions of the exponentially twice differentiability of the domain.
+In particular, $\Psi(0) = \mathbf{1} = (1, 0, 0, \ldots)$.
+The function $\Psi$ plays an important role in the rest of the paper.
 In part, its importance comes from the strong Markov property.
+In Lemma~\ref {Lemma_Psi_smooth}, we easily prove that $\Psi$ is well defined, and a smooth function of $z$.
+A more serious challenge is to show that the boundedness of the domain $\Gamma$ can guarantee the existence and twice differentiability of $\Phi_{\Gamma}$.
+Then we will be in the position to derive a PDE which characterizes $\Phi_{\Gamma}$.

-In the following discussion, we first will provide a sufficient condition for the exponentially twice differentiable domain, i.e. the boundedness of domain can guarantee the exponentially twice differentiable domain.
-Then assuming that $\Gamma $ is an exponentially twice differentiable domain, we will derive a PDE which characterizes $ \Phi _{\Gamma }$.
-In the case of the disk, clearly a bounded domain, the PDE is so explicit that one can use it to identify the solution as a combination of polynomials in an explicit manner.
+In the case of the disk, which is clearly a bounded domain, the PDE is so explicit that one can use it to identify the solution as a combination of polynomials in an explicit manner.
+The solution to this PDE contains an enormous amount of information about Brownian motion in the disk, and, for example, it easily gives the moments of the L\'evy area for Brownian motion stopped at the first exit time from the disk in a quite explicit form; see \cite{NiHaoThesis}.